AckslD/nvim-whichkey-setup.lua/README.md

 # Features
 * Simple setup in lua.
-* Can handle leader and localleader in normal and visual mode through global of buffer keymaps.
 * Can handle complex commands without having the need to make a dedicated command for them as is the case with bare `whichkey`.
+* Can handle leader and localleader in normal and visual mode through global or buffer keymaps.

 # Installation